 Even just improving my 1% a day is a HUGE DEAL, because compounded over time that’s a 10x improvement over a single year.
-Small improvements each day add up over time, which is why you should never “cheat” on your diet, or “skip” the gym.
+Small improvements each day add up over time, which is why you should rarely have a cheat day on your diet, or “skip” the gym.
 It’s those tiny little habits compounded that add up to success.

 Lastly, and perhaps MOST IMPORTANTLY, is the idea of taking massive action.
 You can sit around and read all the theory that you like, but if you don’t actually APPLY IT, then it’s practically useless.
 Who cares if you know all about medicine, biology, and chemistry, if your body is a frail fucking mess?

 The most important thing is to apply what you’ve learned.
 SO GO!
 Take note of what you’ve learned, and then go apply it.
 If you don’t already lift weights, start doing so.
 Find a good routine that works for you.
 In fact, I have two free ones on my website already: The Daniel Craig Workout and the Chris Pratt Workout.